MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/relationships-many-to-many.md

 ### Relate many-to-many facts guidance

 Generally, we don't recommend relating two fact-type tables directly using many-to-many cardinality.
 The main reason is because the model won't provide flexibility in the ways you report visuals filter or group.
 In the example, it's only possible for visuals to filter or group by the **Order** table **OrderID** column.
 An additional reason relates to the quality of your data.
 If your data has integrity issues, it's possible some rows may be omitted during querying due to the nature of the _weak relationship_.
-For more information, see [Relationship evaluation](../desktop-relationships-understand.md#relationship-evaluation).
+For more information, see [Model relationships in Power BI Desktop (Relationship evaluation)](../desktop-relationships-understand.md#relationship-evaluation).

 Instead of relating fact-type tables directly, we recommend you adopt [Star Schema](star-schema.md) design principles.
 You do it by adding dimension-type tables.
 The dimension-type tables then relate to the fact-type tables by using one-to-many relationships.
 This design approach is robust as it delivers flexible reporting options.
 It lets you filter or group using any of the dimension-type columns, and summarize any related fact-type table.